5 reasons you need to make a Will

 - A Will doesn’t just set out who gets what; you can make specific gifts, deal with business interests, make arrangements for your loved ones to remain in a property that will eventually pass to someone else

-- You can name the legal guardians you want to take care of any children under 18.
+- Making a Will means you can name the legal guardians you want to take care of any children under 18.

 - You may also want to look at ways to protect your property or leverage the equity in that property as you become older.